ChangeSpec Format Documentation¶

 NAME¶

-- Must start with a project-specific prefix followed by an underscore
+- Prefer a project- or area-specific prefix followed by an underscore

 - Suffix should use underscores to separate words